cloudmesh/cloudmesh1/doc/source/cm-shell.rst

 .. sectnum::
    :start: 5

 Cloud Mesh
 ==========

-A project to interface easily with multiple clouds from the commandline and a command shell.
+A project to interface easily with multiple clouds from a command shell.

 Info
 ----------------------------------------------------------------------

-The info command is a standard command that is defined in cmd3 and displays some internal information related to the commandshell.
+The info command is a standard command that is defined in cmd3 and displays some internal information related to the command shell.
 It lists the cmd3 dict, as well as information about verions and scopeless commands.
 Commands with scops can be activated with the use command.
 For more information see::